-Surry County Public Schools was awarded $100,000 by Governor Terry McAuliffe in School Security and Equipment grants.
-A total of $6 million was awarded to 104 school divisions and regional educational programs across the Commonwealth of Virginia.
+Surry County Public Schools (SCPS) was awarded $100,000 by Governor Ralph Northam in School Security and Equipment grants.
+A total of $6 million was awarded to 102 school divisions and regional educational programs across the Commonwealth of Virginia.
 The School Security Equipment Competitive Grants program was established by the 2013 General Assembly.

-The grant will support Surry’s efforts to enhance interior and exterior security monitoring and building access control capabilities at each of the division’s three school locations.
-SCPS is 1 of only 10 school divisions among the 104 receiving grants to be awarded the maximum amount of $100,000.
+The grant will support Surry’s efforts to enhance interior and exterior security monitoring, visitor identification systems and building access control capabilities at each of the division’s three school locations.
+SCPS is 1 of only 13 school divisions among the 102 receiving grants to be awarded the maximum amount of $100,000.
 Since 2016, SCPS has been awarded just over $334,000 in security equipment grants.

 For more information about the statewide grant, visit the Virginia Department of Education website.